Misterhoonster/CS50-cyber/part3/README.md

 - Exploring the shortcomings of signing mechanisms.
 - Understanding attacks on signed messages and how to mitigate them.

-In this phase, assume David is trying to communicate securely with his friend (you) while an attacker intercepts their communication.
-You will take on the role of David’s friend, analyzing and improving his signing mechanism.

 ---

 ## **Steps**